-From July 31 -August 5, more than 70 children with severe burn injuries will have a chance to do what kids do best – have fun and make friends.
+From July 29 -August 4, 2013 more than 70 children with severe burn injuries will have a chance to do what kids do best – have fun and make friends.

-Established in 1987, Camp Beyond the Scars celebrates its 26th year and is one of the Burn Institute’s most successful burn survivor support programs specifically designed for burn-injured children, 5-17 years.
+Established in 1987, Camp Beyond the Scars celebrates its 27th year and is one of the Burn Institute’s most successful burn survivor support programs specifically designed for burn-injured children, 5-17 years.
 This year’s campers come from five California counties (Imperial, Orange, Riverside, San Bernardino and San Diego) and three states (Arizona, Nevada and Texas).
 The program provides important tools in a supportive atmosphere where each child can learn how to deal with the emotional and physical hardships they face as a result of their burn injury.
 Held in an environment with caring counselors and fellow burn survivors, young campers build self-esteem and improve coping skills.
 For many, the weeklong camp is the first time they have the opportunity to meet other young burn survivors just like themselves.

 This year’s summer program will be held at Oakbridge Camp located in Ramona.
-Throughout the week, campers will participate in a variety of activities, including swimming and water sports, rock wall climbing, a ropes course, laser tag, skate boarding at the camp skate park, frisbee golf, a talent show, biking, hiking, a visit from therapy pets, crafts, a drum circle movie night and cooling off on a field trip to the Coronado Aquatic Center.
+Throughout the week, campers will participate in a variety of activities, including swimming and water sports, rock wall climbing, a ropes course, laser tag, skate boarding at the camp skate park, frisbee golf, a talent show, biking, hiking, a visit from therapy pets, crafts, a drum circle movie night and cooling off on a field trip to the coast.

 This year’s camp will also emphasize the power of a positive attitude.
 Campers will learn tools to guide them through difficult circumstances.
 Workshops and support groups are designed for both teens and pre-teens.
 Also, once again this year, families dropping off their campers will be invited to a one-hour family support group.